-At Vanderbilt University’s Owen Graduate School of Business Management the pillar of their leadership experience is their Leadership Development Program.
+At Vanderbilt University’s Owen Graduate School of Business Management, the pillar of their leadership experience is their Leadership Development Program.
 This Leadership Development Program utilizes a myriad of resources to teach students how to become effective and successful leaders in the world.
 Vanderbilt is the only business school that has partnerships with KornFerry and Hogan Assessments, top leadership development organizations used by Fortune 500 companies and because of this, the leadership development at Owen is top-notch.
 Founded in 1873, Vanderbilt has more than 2,500 faculty and is located a mile and a half from downtown Nashville, a city with a thriving business scene.

 The MBA program at Owen offers students access to Owen’s Financial Markets Research Center (FMRC), The Owen Entrepreneurship Center and the Cal Turner Program for Moral Leadership in the Professions.
 These programs allow students to gain access to a wealth of research materials, supplementary business education and career assistance.
 Vanderbilt University is a private research university of about 6,500 undergraduates and 5,300 graduate and professional students, and is ranked amongst some of the most prestigious universities recognized all over the world.
-This means students that graduate from Owens will have doors opened for them in their career due to Owen’s prestigious reputation and it’s large network of alumni.
+This means students that graduate from Owens will have doors opened for them in their careers due to Owen’s prestigious reputation and its large network of alumni.

 - Tuition (Out-of-state): $49,950

 - Average Starting Salary and Bonus: $126,959

 - Percentage of Graduates Employed Three Months After Graduation: 91.9%